Inc0n/minicodeXI/README.md

-# minicodeXI
+# minicodeXI (beta)

 This is a rewrite of [orginal minicode project](https://github.com/lufinkey/miniCode), unfortunately the project went down hill after quite some time

-There would be features different from the original minicode, since it's a rewrite.
+There are numerous changes, which are quite noticable.
+Right now its in beta, the project is still not finished.

 At the moment there is just deb file, would need repo hosting.